Joey Meneses Preview, Player Props: Nationals vs. Yankees

-Joey Meneses and his .391 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Washington Nationals versus the New York Yankees and Carlos Rodon on August 22 at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses (.400 on-base percentage in past 10 games, 68 points above season-long percentage), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-He had three hits (going 3-for-4) in his last appearance against the Phillies.
+In his previous game he had a hitless performance (0-for-2) against the Yankees.

 Joey Meneses Game Info & Props vs. the Yankees